U.S. halts Bunge Canada canola meal shipment with salmonella

-(Reuters) - The U.S. Food and Drug Administration halted a shipment of canola meal on Dec.
+WINNIPEG, Manitoba (Reuters) - The U.S. Food and Drug Administration (FDA) halted a shipment of canola meal on Dec.
 1 from a Bunge Ltd plant in Hamilton, Ontario, because it appeared to contain salmonella bacteria, FDA records show.

 Salmonella can cause food-borne illness in humans.
 However, canola meal is mainly shipped to the United States for use in animal feed, especially in the California dairy industry.